wdzajicek/athletics-mockup/README.md

 ## Installation
 	$ git clone https://github.com/KankakeeCommunityCollege/athletics-mockup.git
 	$ cd athletics-mockup

+### Wait a second!
+I need a Gemfile:
+This project intentionally has no Gemfile to make CloudCannon builds faster.
+However, to properly install this project, you need a Gemfile.
+Rename Gemfile.txt as your Gemfile using the following command in terminal:

+	$ cp Gemfile.txt Gemfile

+Now you can proceed with installation:

 	$ npm install		// May need to prefix command with sudo (if not using NVM)
 	$ bundle install